 Arguably the most old-fashioned and common nose piercing is the nostril piercing.
 This type of piercing is generally positioned above the crease where the nostril bends gently away from the cheek (although position does vary by person, dependent on nerve structure, nose structure, and aesthetic charm).
 Nostril piercings consist of a sole hole and can be done on whichever side of the nose.

-Nostril piercings are arguably the most uncomplicated nose piercing and have the broadest range of jewellery potential.
+Nostril piercings are arguably the most uncomplicated nose piercing and have the broadest range of jewelry potential.
 Due to the fact that the nostril piercing is positioned in an easily reachable location, they permit the attachment of studs, nostril screws, L-shaped pins, nose rings, circular barbells (frequently known as horseshoes), and captive ball rings.
-The gauge of your jewellery will vary depending on your end goal, but most nostril piercings begin at an 18 or 20 gauge.
+The gauge of your jewelry will vary depending on your end goal, but most nostril piercings begin at an 18 or 20 gauge.

 Things You Must Know Before Nose Piercing

 Go to A Reputed Clinic / Studio : Never get tempted by cheap deals, do your research and find a good studio to get your piercing done by skilled professionals.

 Be Sure Of What You Want: Google all the various options that you can choose from, consult a professional and then settle for a particular style.
 Do not try to experiment.